What do you call three periods in a row? Take your time, we’ll wait . . .

 might be shortened to:

 Whether you put spaces between the dots or not is a matter of style.
-The Chicago Manual of Style calls for spaces between each ellipsis point.
+The Chicago Manual of Style calls for spaces between every ellipsis point.
 The AP Stylebook says to treat the ellipsis as a three-letter word, with spaces on either side of the ellipsis but no spaces between the dots.
 You can use either style; just be consistent throughout your document.